Ford to lose $3 billion from EV sales to consumers this year | KRDO

 But it said it still expects EVs to start making money soon, going from a 40% operating loss margin last year, when it sold about 96,000 EVs, bringing in $5.3 billion in revenue, to about an 8% profit margin by the end of 2026.
 It expects increased production of EVs to bring global product of those vehicles to a 2 million annual rate by the end of that year.

+But when questioned during an investor conference call Thursday whether or not Ford would be able to hit its EV profit goals, John Lawler, Ford’s CFO, said the company is confident with its projection, partly because of the number of Tesla alumni it has been able to hire away.

+“Look, it’s about the talent we have,” Lawler said.
+“We all know there’s one profitable EV manufacturer.
+The folks that designed those vehicles are at Ford.
+It’s a whole new way of how we’re designing vehicles, very much focused on energy efficiency….
+And we have the people at Ford that know how to do that.”

-Ford cut the price of one of its EVs, the Mustang Mach E, earlier this year, and Tesla has also cut the price of its lower-priced models in various markets around the world.
+Ford cut the price of one of its EVs, the Mustang Mach E, earlier this year when it raised production of those vehicles, and Tesla has also cut the price of its lower-priced models in various markets around the world.

 While both the Mach E and the F-150 Lightning EV pickup have a long list of waiting customers, Ford CEO Jim Farley said during an earnings call earlier this year that Ford encountered numerous problems with their production, making the ramp up of EVs much more expensive than it had anticipated.